hypervel/hypervel.org/docs/docs/notifications.md

 ## Introduction

-In addition to support for [sending email](/docs/mail), Laravel Hyperf provides support for sending notifications across a variety of delivery channels, including email, SMS (via [Vonage](https://www.vonage.com/communications-apis/), formerly known as Nexmo), and [Slack](https://slack.com).
+In addition to support for [sending email](/docs/mail), Hypervel provides support for sending notifications across a variety of delivery channels, including email, SMS (via [Vonage](https://www.vonage.com/communications-apis/), formerly known as Nexmo), and [Slack](https://slack.com).
 In addition, a variety of [community built notification channels](https://laravel-notification-channels.com/about/#suggesting-a-new-channel) have been created to send notifications over dozens of different channels!
 Notifications may also be stored in a database so they may be displayed in your web interface.

 Typically, notifications should be short, informational messages that notify users of something that occurred in your application.
 For example, if you are writing a billing application, you might send an "Invoice Paid" notification to your users via the email and SMS channels.

 ## Generating Notifications

-In Laravel Hyperf, each notification is represented by a single class that is typically stored in the `app/Notifications` directory.
+In Hypervel, each notification is represented by a single class that is typically stored in the `app/Notifications` directory.
 Don't worry if you don't see this directory in your application - it will be created for you when you run the `make:notification` Artisan command:

 ```shell:no-line-numbers
 php artisan make:notification InvoicePaid